uncw office of

 - UNCW Exchange Student Pre-Registration Assistance (Electronic Form) -

-Acceptance packets for Fall 2014 will be mailed starting March 15th.
+Acceptance packets for Spring 2015 will be mailed starting October 15th.

 Once you have been officially admitted to the university, we will send you a letter of admission, immigration document (form DS-2019) and further instructions on registering for housing, meal plans, etc. We look forward to assisting you; if you have questions, please e-mail Amy Mabery.